mbcoder/weather-station/README.md

 # Weather station project

-This project is a demonstration of en IoT weather station logger which integrates into the ArcGIS platform.
-It was featured in this blog post which gives more details of the developer technology we have used.
+This project is a demonstration of an IoT weather station logger which integrates into the [ArcGIS platform](https://www.esri.com/en-us/arcgis/products/arcgis-platform/overview).
+It was featured in this [blog post](https://www.esri.com/arcgis-blog/developers/) which gives more details of the developer technology used for this project.

 It has been designed to work on a Raspberry Pi Model 3B+ (or higher model) with a USB GPS receiver.